51Degrees/specifications/pipeline-specification/features/data-updates.md

 it causes immediate update, irrespective of whether Automatic Update from File is enabled.

-For memory data sources programmatic update must allow provision of the new memory data source.
+For memory data sources, programmatic update MUST allow provision of the new memory data source.

 Implementations may choose to provide options of Programmatic Update that distinguish a request for HTTP update as opposed to file update.